-If you’re looking for a specific effect, of course go for a strain which is known to produce that particular effect…
+If you’re looking for a specific effect, of course, go for a strain that is known to produce that particular effect.

 But with your first grow, you will want an easy grow and a large yield.

-Indoors, Indica-heavy strains are easier to grow, flower much faster and will produce a larger yield than Sativa-heavy strains.
+For beginners, I recommend Indica-heavy strains.
+Why?
+Because they flower faster, and will produce a larger yield than Sativa-heavy strains.

-Indica-heavy strains are much more compact, which means they need much less space and are more forgiving in case of growing mistakes.
+Indica-heavy strains are more compact, which means they need much less space.
+Plus, they’re more forgiving in case of growing mistakes.

 Here are some tried and tested Indica-heavy strains:

-- Northern Lights Autoflower Fem. – (CropKingSeed – Canada / Seedsman – UK)
+- Northern Lights Autoflower Fem. – (CropKingSeeds – Worldwide / Seedsman – UK)

-- Purple Kush Feminized – (CropKingSeed – Canada / Seedsman – UK)
+- Purple Kush Feminized – (CropKingSeeds – Worldwide / Seedsman – UK)

 Now, if you really want to grow Sativa-heavy strains, I recommend you take a hybrid.
-Because 100% Sativa strains are really not that well suited for compact indoor growing setups.
+Because 100% Sativa strains are not well suited for compact indoor growing setups.

-Here are some tried and tested Sativa-heavy strains, that are actually pretty well suited for indoor growing:
+Below are some Sativa-heavy strains, that are actually decent for indoor growing:

-- White Widow Autoflower Fem. – (CropKingSeed – Canada / Seedsman – UK)
+- White Widow Fem. – (CropKingSeeds – Worldwide / Seedsman – UK)

-- Sour Diesel Feminized – (CropKingSeed – Canada / Seedsman – UK)
+- Sour Diesel Feminized – (CropKingSeeds – Worldwide / Seedsman – UK)

 Next up we have your piece that will have to replace the sun…